IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

       terminationGracePeriodSeconds: 10
 ```

-🚧🚧🚧 Note: this step and explanations are taken from the [Operator-SDK tutorial](https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/).
-All credit goes to them.🚧🚧🚧

 Now that we have our controller code and memcached types implemented, run the following command to update the generated code for that resource type: